 Sample Error

 Calculations used to estimate variance assume the sample selected to be random, which means without any systematic deviations.
-Sometimes however, sytematic deviations can arise in the sample and these are called bias.
+Sometimes however, systematic deviations can arise in the sample and these are called bias.
 These bias can emerge from a number of sources but when considering customer research, the two principle concerns are under/over coverage and non-response bias.

 Under/Over Coverage